Join

 This month, we visited the Legacy Museum and Memorial in Montgomery, Alabama, with its indoor museum and outdoor lynching memorial.
 These two sites convey the enormity and sweep of crimes against Africans brought here against their will, and the crimes perpetrated against their African-American descendants.
 From slavery, to Jim Crow and lynching, to mass incarceration, this history is portrayed in its stark brutality.
 But resistance to racism has also been a constant throughout U.S. history.
 It must be a part of our daily work, wherever we find it, whether in our communities, in Congress or in the Oval Office.

-Veterans For Peace is outraged at the unfolding coup d’etat in Venezuela, which is clearly being orchestrated by the U.S. government.
-Two hundred years of blatant U.S. intervention in Latin America must come to
+Veterans Call to Resist U.S. Coup in Venezuela | Veterans For Peace Veterans For Peace is outraged at the unfolding coup d’etat in Venezuela, which is clearly being orchestrated by the U.S. government.
+Two hundred years of blatant U.S. intervention in Latin America must come to an end. www.veteransforpeace.org |

 Save our VA